 Claims can be filed online here.
 Complete instructions are available here.
 If you choose to file a claim via fax or snail mail, the forms can be found here.
 If your claim is for a lost package, you would start by filing a tracer with the carrier to see if they can locate the shipment.
 Once all the required paperwork is completed and submitted to Shipsurance, we will process your claim in an expedited fashion.
 The entire process can be managed online.
 Please note: Damaged items and packaging must be held until the the claims process is complete.
 Please do not fax photographs!

 - How do I file a tracer with the USPS?

 A tracer is the formal way to request a package investigation with the USPS.
 The USPS will usually provide you with written documentation of their findings.
 You can call the USPS at (800) 275-8777.
 Specifically, call (800) 275-8777, Press "6", Press "4", Say "More Information", then once you reach someone request documentation of your issue.
 More details can be found here.

-Claims payments are mailed to the insured via check.
+Claims payments are mailed to the insured via check or paid via PayPal (your choice).
 The insured is typically the person or company who purchased the insurance coverage.